visgl/deck.gl/docs/api-reference/layer.md

 * World coordinates in `[x, y]`.

-##### `screenToDevicePixels`

-Simply multiplies `pixels` parameter with `window.devicePixelRatio` if available.
-Useful to adjust e.g. line widths to get more consistent visuals between low and high resolution displays.

-Parameters:

-* `pixels` (Number) - The number in screen pixels.

-Returns:

-* A number in device pixels

 ### Layer Picking Methods

 For the usage of these methods, see [how picking works](/docs/developer-guide/custom-layers/picking.md).